Latent Gaussian dynamic factor modeling and forecasting for multivariate count time series: Simulation study

-Each Monte Carlo simulation is based on 100 replications and the averages are reported.
-Note that this measure is stringent, in that it reports the matching rate entrywise.
-In addition, we consider two baselines.
+Assuming the data is generated from our model, we would like to examine our forecasting scheme, especially compared to alternative approaches.
+We refrain from comparing forecasting based on other multivariate discrete-valued time series models mentioned in Section \ref{se:introduction}.
+The MATLAB codes for Bayesian DFMs by \cite{cui2014generalized} and nonstationary DFMs by \cite{wang2018modeling} are publicly available.
+However, those models were not considered for forecasting, necessitating additional methodological and implementation considerations.
+Furthermore, the assumed dimensions in those models are relatively low, typically five or fewer, compared to 15 or more in our study.
+As a result, we consider three naive baselines instead.
 First, as the most naive forecasting method, we use the last observation.
-We call this Last observation (denoted Last or L).
+We refer to this method as Last.
 Second, we consider each dimension $i=1,\ldots,d$ separately and define the predictions as the likeliest previous value for that dimension.
 For example, if the most frequent value $X_{1,t}$ for the first dimension $i=1$ within the observation window is 3 for the Poisson case, we take 3 as predictions for all 5 steps ahead.
-We call this approach Marginal likelihood (denoted Marginal or M); see also Section \ref{sse:convergence}.
-The forecasting accuracy of those two baselines is measured by sensitivity.
+We refer to this approach as Marginal; see also Section \ref{sse:convergence}.
+Third, we also consider the case discussed at the end of Section \ref{sse:convergence} where the forecast is taken as the discrete value associated with the bin containing the value $Z=0$.
+For example, if the $i$th variable follows Bernoulli distribution with $p_i=0.4$, the forecast is 0 since $0<\Phi^{-1}(1-0.4)$.
+On the other hand, if $p_i=0.7$, the forecast becomes 1 since $0>\Phi^{-1}(1-0.7)$.
+Forecasts for other distributions can be defined similarly by using \eqref{e:ar1example_poisson}.
+We refer to this approach as Null.